hyperskill/hyperstyle/README.md

 ## Installation

-Simply clone the repository and run the following commands:

-1. `pip install -r requirements.txt`
-2. `pip install -r requirements-test.txt` for tests

-Also, you should set up the environment with Java and Kotlin linters sources.
 You have to create set of environment variables:
 - `CHECKSTYLE_VERSION` (the value of the variable must be the same with its value in [Dockerfile](Dockerfile))
 - `CHECKSTYLE_DIRECTORY` (the directory with `CHECKSTYLE` linter sources)